Silverstein Committee: Selecting an upper stage

 Nevertheless, the Air Force continued to agitate the development process.
-In December, ABMA, still part of the Army at this point, received an order to change the upper stage of the Saturn from the Titan-derived vehicle with a 120 inch diameter, to a new one with 160 inch diameter that would require considerably more development.
-The 160 inch diameter stage was the same as the Titan C upper stage, and by making this change to the Saturn the DoD would have two competing upper stage designs for the SLV-4 requirement, as well as allowing Saturn to launch Dyna-Soar if the need arose.
+In December, ABMA, still part of the Army at this point, received an order to change the upper stage of the Saturn from the Titan-derived vehicle with a 120-inch diameter, to a new one with a 160-inch diameter that would require considerably more development.
+The 160-inch diameter stage was the same as the Titan C upper stage, and by making this change to the Saturn the DoD would have two competing upper stage designs for the SLV-4 requirement, as well as allowing Saturn to launch Dyna-Soar if the need arose.
 ABMA was already testing the engines for their Titan-derived upper stage, and was upset with this new request.

 A meeting of all involved parties was arranged under the direction of Abe Silverstein, whose earlier efforts were instrumental in Saturn being selected for NASA missions.
-The group listed three missions for the initial Saturn vehicle: unmanned lunar and deep space missions with an escape payload of about 10000 lbs; 5000 lbs payloads to geostationary orbit; and manned spacecraft missions of about 10000 lbs in low orbits, such as Dyna-Soar.
+The group listed three missions for the initial Saturn vehicle: uncrewed lunar and deep space missions with an escape payload of about 10000 lbs; 5000 lbs payloads to geostationary orbit; and crewed spacecraft missions of about 10000 lbs in low orbits, such as Dyna-Soar.

 To make such "high altitude" missions practical, the performance of the upper stages would be key.
 Every pound used in the stage or its fuel would mean that much less cargo, given any particular booster (first stage).
 Since it was the power-to-weight ratio that they needed, upper stages based on liquid hydrogen seemed to be the only way forward – the light weight of the fuel makes up for any difficulty handling it.
 The Saturn proposal had always included such a stage for orbital insertion, the Centaur, a hydrogen-burning stage derived from the Atlas ICBM.